OCHA-DAP/pa-anticipatory-action/analyses/eth/notebooks/exploration/eth_ndvi.md

 We first inspect the raster data but thereafter aggregate to admin3.
 As aggregation method the median is chosen but there is the classic problem of differences in admin sizes.

 While we first inspect the data per dekad, it was requested to create a graph of cumulative NDVI over the Oct-Dec season.
 While we are not NDVI experts, it didn't seem sensible to take a sum or median.
-We therefore instead look at the percentage of dekads where the NDVI is below 80% of the median.
+We therefore instead look at the percentage of dekads where the NDVI is below x% of the median.

 ```python
 %load_ext autoreload